10 Ways to Improve Typing Speed

 Touch typing means typing without looking at the keyboard.
 It keeps your eyes on the text and makes your movement patterns repeatable — the foundation of muscle memory.

 Start with simple text and measure your baseline using the Typing Speed Test.
-If you’re new to typing metrics, read what WPM means (and the formula behind it).
+If you’re new to typing metrics, read what WPM means.

 After your baseline test, compare your score to average typing speed benchmarks so you can set a target that’s challenging but realistic.